Find Warm Leads, Powered by Signals

 What Signals Apply To

-Funding, hiring, and expansion decisions are not individual behavior.
+Deep Dive signals are organizational.
+Funding, hiring, leadership changes, expansion announcements are not individual behavior.
 They indicate that something inside the company has shifted.

 The Decision Rule: No Signal, No Outreach

-Contact is allowed only when timing is justified.
+Contact is allowed only when a signal is attached.

 How teams usually operate